Region: Parvati Valley

 6:00 AM - All the team members need to wake up.

-8:30 AM - Move to Shila village from Manikaran by taxi.
-It will take approximately 30 minutes to reach the village.
+8:30 AM - Move from Kasol by taxi.
+It will take approximately an hour to reach the trek trail.